GCTC-NTGC/gc-digital-talent/documentation/accessibility.md

 #### Plain Language confirmations

-- [ ] Confirm that the copy reflects the light mode with fidelity.
 - [ ] Check that documents are broken into separate topics using semantic headers.
 - [ ] Check that short lists and bullets are used to organize information when appropriate.
 - [ ] Flag if information on each page is presented in more than two semantic heading levels.
 - [ ] Check that page titles and copy are crafted with key words that our readers would use when doing a web search for our product.
 - [ ] Verify that readers who do not have knowledge of our platform can read related pages on the site.
 - [ ] Check that copy explains things succinctly so each page can stand on its own.
-- [ ] Check that link language should describe what your reader will get if they click the link (e.g., Never use “click here” or “Learn more” as links).
+- [ ] Check that link language should describe what your reader will get if they click the link (e.g., Never use "click here" or "Learn more" as links).
 - [ ] Verify that unnecessary or redundant words have been eliminated.

 ## Final Thoughts